stripe/pg-schema-diff/README.md

 ```

 ## 2. Applying plan
 We leave plan application up to the user.
-For example, users might want to take out a session-level advisory lock if they are
+For example, a user might want to take out a session-level advisory lock if they are
 concerned about concurrent migrations on their database.
 They might also want a second user to approve the plan
 before applying it.